 Sometimes you just have to go on the road and you don’t want to leave your little guys at home.
 Depending on how far you are going to travel, different travel carriers are more suitable than others.
-Fortunately, a whole range of companies have come out with loads of different guinea pig carriers, so you are never short for choice.
+Fortunately, a whole range of companies have come out with loads of different guinea pig carriers, so you are never short of choice.
 But how do you choose?
-For example, there are carriers for long distance travel, overseas ventures and even local short trips on the road.
+For example, there are carriers for long-distance travel, overseas ventures, and even local short trips on the road.
 But what is the best guinea pig travel carrier out on the market for the widest range of travel needs?

 Guinea Pig Travel Carrier Criteria

 I have done loads of research on this topic and so far I have measured my recommendations according to the criteria below.
 On top of that, all the carriers I recommend have been approved for airline travel.

 Weight: The last thing you want is to be lugging around a bag of bricks.
 I have tried to keep my recommendations as light as possible without compromising on quality.

 Price: The age-old saying ‘you get what you pay for holds true here as well.
 Nonetheless, if there is a bargain to be had I’ll have made a note of it.

 Functionality: In my experience, having a travel carrier for your guinea pig is one thing, but you want to be able to store other little items as well.
 On top of this extra little features never go unwanted but functionality is key!

 Design: I like things to look nice, and I’m sure you do too.
 No ugly designs here!